The Ultimate Google Listing How-To Guide

 - Citation Signals – 13%

 - Citations and listings across online business directories.
-Google looks for name, address and phone number consistency, as well as citation volume.
+Google looks for a name, address and phone number consistency, as well as citation volume.

 - Review Signals – 13%